 6. Prepare for the New School Year

 Make sure your child isn’t overwhelmed with new material when the school year starts.
 Choose materials, such as the Summer Blast series from School Specialty.
-The series provides students and parents key skills and objectives from the previous grade and the beginning of the next grade and provides ideas for easy-to-implement family activities that foster everyday learning.
+The series provides students and caregivers key skills and objectives from the previous grade and the beginning of the next grade and provides ideas for easy-to-implement family activities that foster everyday learning.

 7. Include Math